 Note

-Configure an AnalyticDB for PostgreSQL instance
+Step 1: Configure an AnalyticDB for PostgreSQL instance

 1. Log on to the AnalyticDB for PostgreSQL console.

-2. Add the CIDR block of the Realtime Compute for Apache Flink cluster to the IP address whitelist of an AnalyticDB for PostgreSQL instance.
-For more information about how to configure an IP address whitelist, see Configure an IP address whitelist.
+2. Add the CIDR block of the fully managed Flink workspace to an IP address whitelist of the AnalyticDB for PostgreSQL instance.
+For more information, see Configure an IP address whitelist.

 Sample statements:

-CREATE TABLE test_dim_table(
+CREATE TABLE adbpg_dim_table(

 id int,